📌 Key Takeaway: Data turns environmental performance from a vague goal into something organizations can measure, compare, and improve over time.

 The first step in any measurement program is a baseline.
 A baseline tells an organization what normal looks like before any changes begin.
 Without it, progress is hard to prove and targets are hard to set.

-This is where key performance indicators matter.
+That is where key performance indicators matter.
 The right indicators turn broad environmental goals into measurable signals.
 A business might track energy consumption in one area, water usage in another, and waste production in a third.
 Each measure gives a clearer picture of performance and helps leaders decide where to focus first.

 Utilizing Technology for Real-Time Monitoring